 Bands like Cynic are hard to come by these days.
-Cynic has only put out two full-lengths, but the material in those albums is top-quality, genre defining material.
+Cynic has only put out two full-lengths, but the material in those albums is top-quality, genre defining music.
 But, like most other bands, Cynic had a rough time getting started.
-Their first demo, appropriately entitled ’88 Demo
+Their first demo, appropriately titled ’88 Demo

 , was absolutely nothing like the Cynic we’ve come to know and love.
-There was no trace of Cynic’s signature melodic death metal sound and you’ll find Jimmy Hoffa’s body before you locate even a trace of jazz influence.
-As for Reflections of a Dying World
+There was no trace of Cynic’s signature melodic death metal sound, and you’ll find Jimmy Hoffa’s body before you locate even a trace of jazz influence.
+As for its successor, Reflections of a Dying World

-, Cynic showed very little signs of improvement.
+, Cynic showed very little signs of improvement, if any.

-One thing you’ll notice instantly is the vomit-inducing production.
-It’s not even the healthy type of bad production found on black metal classics like Nattens Madrigal
+One thing you’ll notice instantly is the horrid production.
+It’s not even the appealing type of "bad" production found on black metal classics like Nattens Madrigal

-that releases a ominous dark atmosphere, enhancing the listening experience.
-It’s the awful type of bad production that strains your ears, making it a pain to make out the mediocre riffs under the vocals.
-Not to mention the fact that Paul Masvidal - the guitar wizard of Cynic - takes on the vocal duties on this record after the departure of previous singer Jack Kelly.
-He actually does a pretty good job doing crossover vocals, but the vocals mean next to nothing if the instrumental aspect of the music isn’t up-to-par.
-The guitar work is barely passable with a few good riffs scattered here and there.
-The bass is pretty inaudible, but it makes no difference since most of the time it’s just mimicking the rhythm guitarist.
-As for the drums, it's standard punk feel throughout.
-Who would’ve known Sean Reinert would turn into the beast he is today?
+, we're greeted with the awful type of bad production that strains your ears as you try to decipher the muddled riffs, which aren't even that good.
+An interesting aspect of this demo is that Paul Masvidal - the guitar wizard of Cynic - takes on the vocal duties, after the departure of previous vocalist Jack Kelly.
+He actually does pretty decent crossover screams; his shouting is raw and in your face, the antithesis of his auto-tuned robotic clean singing on Cynic's LPs.
+But unfortunately the instrumentals are subpar at best.
+The guitar work is made up of barely passable hardcore riffs, with decent melodies being few and far between.
+The bass is almost inaudible, but it makes little difference since most of the time it’s just mimicking the rhythm guitarist.
+As for the drums, it's nothing more than a standard, run-of-the-mill punk feel throughout.
+Who would’ve known Sean Reinert would turn into the beast he is today"